Taliban: Roadside bomb kills 6 people in north Afghanistan | Law-Order

 The bomb was placed inside a cart by the side of the road and detonated when a bus belonging to the Hiaratan gas and petroleum department was taking employees to work.

+Separately, at least six people were wounded when a bomb exploded at the money exchange market in the city of Jalalabad, the capital of eastern Nangarhar province, according to Abdul Basir Zabuli, a Taliban-appointed spokesman for the provincial police chief.

+Zabuli said the bomb was planted near the market and that the wounded were in stable condition, according to a hospital report.
+An investigation was underway, he added.

-No one claimed responsibility for the bombing, but the regional affiliate of the Islamic State group — known as the Islamic State in Khorasan Province and a rival of Afghanistan's ruling Taliban — has increased its attacks since Taliban takeover in 2021.
+No one claimed responsibility for the bombings in Balkh or Jalalabad, but the regional affiliate of the Islamic State group — known as the Islamic State in Khorasan Province and a rival of Afghanistan's ruling Taliban — has increased its attacks since Taliban takeover in 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)